fernandino143/predictiveScaling/README.md

 This was created by an enthusiast and gives "self healing" features to the an ECS cluster using an Automatic Scaling feature that I believe it would be great.
 I hope this helps anyone and please feel free to give me any feedback (I'm 100% sure that I need it) or improvement.
 Feel free to provide me with any ideas of future implementations as well as discussing them.

+Close Future:
+Redefine CI's size in order to better escalate the cluster Launch CI based on smallest cost instead of ASC with steady value.
+Resource utilization will set the desired EC2 instance type based on how much it costs